topolvm/topolvm/docs/topolvm-controller.md

 `topolvm-metrics` adds `topolvm.cybozu.com/node` finalizer.

-When a Node is being deleted, the controller deletes all PVCs and Logical Volumes for TopoLVM on the deleting node.
+When a Node is being deleted, the controller deletes all PVCs and LogicalVolumes for TopoLVM on the deleting node.

 ### PVC finalizer